KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception thrown when the rank of an incoming SAFEARRAY does not match the rank specified in the managed signature.

-    throw [System.Runtime.InteropServices.SafeArrayRankMismatchException]::New("the rank of an incoming SAFEARRAY does not match the rank specified in the managed signature.")
+    throw [System.Runtime.InteropServices.SafeArrayRankMismatchException]::New('the rank of an incoming SAFEARRAY does not match the rank specified in the managed signature.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Runtime.InteropServices.SafeArrayRankMismatchException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Runtime.InteropServices.SafeArrayRankMismatchException.aspx)